Secure Florida offers...

 Don't fall for it!

-The Secret Service asks if you have been victimized by the Nigerian scam to forward appropriate written documentation to the United States Secret Service.
+The Secret Service asks if you have been victimized by such a scam to forward the appropriate written documentation to the address below.

 To contact the U.S. Secret Service: